-Identified students at the elementary school level are provided progress reports three - four times a year to highlight student performance in relation to higher level thinking skills.
-The 4th quarter progress report is contingent upon availability, due to SOL testing time constraints.
+Identified students at the elementary school level are provided progress reports quarterly to highlight student performance in relation to higher level thinking skills.
+The 4th quarter progress report contingent upon availability, due to SOL testing time constraints.

-The following assessment codes are used in Gifted Services' Progress Reports to indicate gifted student achievement in areas of aptitude, intellectual curiosity, persistence, and attitude:
+The following assessment codes are used in Gifted Services' Progress Reports to indicate gifted student achievement in areas of aptitude, intellectual curiosity, persistence, and attitude: [58]